satyamsah/satyamsah/assignment1/README.md

 2) [addemployee.html](https://github.com/satyamsah/microservice/blob/master/web/addemployee.html) : It will ask for basic info of new employee: Name,Designation, Department,Gender.
 It will save the information in the employee table

 3) [addSalarySlab.html](https://github.com/satyamsah/microservice/blob/master/web/addSalarySlab.html) : It will ask for Department, Designation and Salary assigned.
 The salary is mapped to dept and designation.
-It will save the information in the salaryslab table
+It will save the information in the salaryslab table.

 4) [FindSalary.html](https://github.com/satyamsah/microservice/blob/master/web/FindSalary.html) : It will ask for Employee id to fetch the salary of the employee.
 Only numeric values are allowed.
-It will contact both the employee table and  salaryslab table
+It will contact both the employee table and  salaryslab table.
+The employee id is auto-genreted numeric and is hidden from user's input.
+It starts from 1.

+####Note :
+So as to get proper flow whole thr project , one need to enter proper entry in  [addemployee.html] (https://github.com/satyamsah/microservice/blob/master/web/addemployee.html)

+First Name : Kumar
+Gender : Male
+Department : IT
+Designation: SDE1

+And the same kind of entry in the [addSalarySlab.html](https://github.com/satyamsah/microservice/blob/master/web/addSalarySlab.html):

+Designation: SDE1
+Department : IT
+Salary: 20000

+Now,when navigate to [FindSalary.html](https://github.com/satyamsah/microservice/blob/master/web/FindSalary.html) and enter:

+Enter employee Id: 1

+It will fetch you the salary.